featherbear/wsl-usb-gui/README.md

 The latest installer is always available on [the releases page](https://gitlab.com/alelec/wsl-usb-gui/-/releases).

 The installation of dependencies should be handled automatically at the end of the MSI installer.

-If any error occur here though, or the program doesn't appear to run correctly, it may help to run through the steps manually as decxribed below.
+If any error occur here though, or the program doesn't appear to run correctly, a log of the install process can be viewed by hitting `Win`-`R` on the keyboard and copy/paste in: `notepad %APPDATA%\..\local\wsl-usb-gui\install.log`
+Alternatively, it may help to run through the dependency install steps manually as described below.

 ### Manual dependency installation